 These can include:

 - A Day At The Beach complete with sunglasses and beach towels!
-Students can dress in their school appropriate swimwear, put a beach towel on the floor, pick out some cool shades, and chill out for the day.
+Students can dress in their school appropriate beachwear, put a beach towel on the floor, pick out some cool shades, and chill out for the day.
 Consider a beach themed movie or book to add to the fun!

 - Somewhere Over The Rainbow will have your students dressing up in their most colorful outfit.
 Decorate your space with as many colors as you can.
 Make all your activities related to Roy G. Biv!